 When you’re paying your employees on an hourly wage, every hour, minute, and second counts towards your end payroll.
 This can be tiresome to keep track of but in order to avoid overpaying or underpaying it’s your responsibility to maintain accuracy.

 The best way to do so is to implement an automated time clock that will mark attendance (clock in’s, out’s, breaks, & overtime) for you.
-A software system like this is often coupled with a payroll service that’ll make everything from attendance to payroll absolutely seamless.
+A software system like this is often coupled with a payroll software or service that’ll make everything from attendance to payroll absolutely seamless.

 Depending on what pay period you choose, services like these can keep your finances timely and accurate.